harmonytf/HarmonyVPKTool/README.md

 1. Run `yarn`
 3. Run `yarn tauri build` to build a portable executable and bundled installs for your OS

+To build only the executable, instead run `yarn tauri build -b none`.

 ## Details:
 Uses [sourcepak](https://github.com/barnabwhy/sourcepak-rs) to unpack files from VPKs.